Syntax3rror404/LIFVR-Docs/interactions.md

 <p>

+> [!NOTE]
->**Note:** You can change the material of the aligner component in the details panel of it and use e.g the original hand material: **MI_Quinn_02** or any other material which suits you.
+> You can change the material of the aligner component in the details panel of it and use e.g the original hand material: **MI_Quinn_02** or any other material which suits you.

 **Mirroring Left Hands**
 --